D1srupt3d/dotfiles/README.md

 - Modern Wayland compositor with Hyprland
 - Customizable status bar with Waybar
 - Notification system with Dunst
-- Application launchers with both Wofi and Rofi
+- Application launchers with Wofi
 - Logout menu with Wlogout
 - System monitoring with Btop
 - System information display with Fastfetch